50 Years Later - Where Do I Go?

 The work is focused on Lebanon, but it speaks to a whole area and era of life in many countries in the Middle East, to the collapse of a country, to the lasting effect of war and trauma, but also to the resilience, strength, and creativity of a population as seen through its women, at a time where women from the Middle East are grossly misrepresented in the media.
 It also speaks of exile, my own, but also those young women’s and the painful decision they face in determining whether to leave home, or to remain despite the fraught conditions.

-While my photographs may not provide answers or solutions, I hope they can act as moments of contemplation in finding the beauty, the humanity, and the grace that still exist despite all.
-They are my love letter to the women of Lebanon.
+While my photographs may not provide solutions in our current divided world, I hope they nevertheless invite the viewer to pause and find the beauty, the (shared) humanity, and the grace that still exist despite all.
+They are my love letters to the women of Lebanon.

 Addendum – October 2024